vipin251/get-data-project/code_book.md

  - Dimensions of the dataset : 180 x 88

 ### Variables in the tidy_data_means/ tidy_data.txt set
+ ** Variable from 3 to 88 are mean values of readings from the gyroscope and accelerometer of Samsung Galaxy S II while performing the activities.
+Values are normalized and bound within [-1, 1]**

 1. subject
  * contains the id of the person performed the taskes.
 Value varies from 1 to 30.
 Each subject performed six activities
   * Class of the variable: Integer